← 시리즈 홈 ← Series Home

 The Common Language of Three Precedents

-The same pattern repeats across all three precedents: Institutional Absorptive Capacity.
-The ability to develop a technology and the ability to make that technology operate across an entire society are distinct.
-What the winners possessed was not more money or superior invention.
-It was an institutional pathway through which technology could be absorbed.
+The same pattern recurs across all three precedents: "Institutional Absorptive Capacity."
+Developing a technology and making that technology work across an entire society are different things.
+What the winners possessed was not more money or superior inventions, but institutional pathways for absorbing technology.

 Precedent Productivity Revolution Winner's Institutional Absorption Pathway Loser's Institutional Bottleneck